nadiaholmquist/archiso-pbp/README.md

 Here is a sample `extlinux.conf` file:
 ```
 LABEL Arch Linux ARM
-KERNEL /boot/Image
+KERNEL ../boot/Image
-FDT /boot/dtbs/rockchip/rk3399-pinebook-pro.dtb
+FDT ../boot/dtbs/rockchip/rk3399-pinebook-pro.dtb
-APPEND initrd=/boot/initramfs-linux.img console=tty1 rootwait root=UUID=<UUID> rw
+APPEND initrd=../boot/initramfs-linux.img console=tty1 rootwait root=UUID=<UUID> rw
 ```
-If `/boot` is on the same partition as `/`, this file should just work, otherwise for separate `/boot` partition or NVMe boot you'll need to adjust the paths in the file accordingly.
+Place this example configuration in a directory named `extlinux` in `/boot`.
+Remember to replace `<UUID>` with your actual partition UUID, or use one of the other options for specifying the root filesystem.